-To complete the student permission and declaration online go to the student portal at https://www. wace.wa.edu.au and follow the login instructions.
-This student declaration and permission needs to be completed online by Thursday, 21 June 2018.
+To complete the student permission and declaration online, go to the student portal at https://studentportal.scsa.wa.edu.au and follow the login instructions.
+This student declaration and permission needs to be completed online by Thursday, 20 June 2019.